 Red Hot Mars

 Every rocky planet traps a reserve of heat in its interior.
-Some is trapped when a planet forms; the rest comes from radioactive materials decaying over time.
-That heat then gradually wends its way to the surface, melting rock layers, fracturing crust and creating volcanoes that belch out volatile gases.
+Some are trapped when a planet forms; the rest comes from radioactive materials decaying over time.
+That heat then gradually wends its way to the surface, melting rock layers, fracturing crust, and creating volcanoes that belch out volatile gases.

 Heat is important for several reasons.
 It could have created hot springs early in Martian history, warming the subsurface from below.
 It could have spewed steam out of volcanoes that later condensed into streams and oceans.